The 20 Best Restaurants and Cafe with Vegetarian Menu in Kyoto

 As you know, there are so many temples and shrines in Japan’s Kyoto which are registered as world heritage places.
 There are also stunning street scenes – all of these spots and aspects attract many visitors to Kyoto.

-The more visitors, the more restaurants and cafés have to cater for vegetarian and vegans, therefore a menu which is easy to understand is very important for those visitors.
+The more visitors, the more restaurants and cafés have to cater for vegetarians and vegans, therefore a menu which is easy to understand is very important for those visitors.

 We have carefully selected for you places where you can go for vegetarian and vegan foods, so you can decide by reading the article.